Open-App-Library/Vibrato-Notes-Desktop/src/README.md

 - components - Various components and widgets that make up Vibrato Notes
 - helpers - Tiny little files that provide helper functions that make our life easier
 - crypto - All the encryption stuffs!
 - meta - Definitions of notes, notebooks, and tags.
 As well as
 - sql - Local database storage
 - plugin-engine - The scripting/plugin engine!
 - cloud-api - Connecting to the Vibrato sync server

+## Dictionary

+## "Manager"

+Examples: SQLManager, TreeManager, EscribaManager

+A manager is a class that is able to manipulate a UI component.
+This manager class provides a high-level API that makes it easy for developers to do cool ass things with the components.